Welcome to Year 5!

 Physical Education

-A reminder that Year 5 PE is on Monday and Wednesday.
+This year, Year 5 PE is on Monday (Blenheim Class) and Tuesday (Windsor Class).
 You need to be prepared for both outdoor and indoor PE.
 We will be going out, even when the weather turns colder.

 - PE kit to be house T-shirts or plain white T-shirts